Thabo Nodada

-Thabo Nodada (born 2 May 1995) is a South African soccer player who plays as a midfielder for Cape Town City.
+Thabo Nodada (born 2 May 1995) is a South African soccer player who plays as a midfielder for Durban City.
 He has been capped for the South Africa national team.

 Club career

 He joined Cape Town City in 2016 when they purchased the PSL licence of his former club, Mpumalanga Black Aces.

 International career

 He made his international debut for South Africa on 8 October 2020 in a 1–1 draw with Namibia, and also played against Zambia three days later.

 Personal life

 Nodada was born in Ixopo.
 Attended high school at King Edward VII School.